VICLER/StepMot/README.md

 # Arduino library for Stepper Motors
+For all stepper motor drivers with STEP/DIR interface

 ### Features
 * this library allows you to drive your stepper motor very precisely in ABSOLUTE mode